shakacode/react_on_rails/README.md

 JavaScript linters are **enabled by default**, but can be disabled by passing the `--skip-js-linters` flag (alias `j`) , and those that run in Node have been add to `client/package.json` under `devDependencies`.

 ##### Ruby Linters
 Ruby linters are **disabled by default**, but can be enabled by passing the `--ruby-linters` flag when generating.
-These linters have been added to your Gemfile in addition to the the appropriate Rake tasks.
+These linters have been added to your Gemfile in addition to the appropriate Rake tasks.

 We really love using all the linters!
 Give them a try.